Best Coastal Walks in Sydney: Complete Guide to 12 Must-Do Routes (2025)

 One of Sydney’s historic sites, Wylies Baths, is an excellent detour on this walk.

-• Mahon rock pool – my favourite sunrise spot in Sydney
+• Mahon rock pool – My favourite sunrise spot in Sydney, with dramatic rock formations and fewer crowds

 • Public transport rating: Easy bus access from the city or Bondi Junction